odevauchelle/pyFreeFem/documentation/README.md

 - [Name boundaries](./boundary_names.md) and keep track of them

 - [Solve](./Helmholtz.md) an eigenvalue problem

+- [Solve](./diffusion.md) the eigenvalue problem associated to the heat equation

 - [Evaluate](./boundary_values.md) a field on a boundary